patskovn/TableAnimator/README.md

 For proper and fast animation calculating your view model should adopt to Equatable and Hashable protocols.
 So you tell to animator how to calculate changes between cells, but tables have sections too, so you had to provide that information to animator.
 Your section should adopt to **TableAnimatorSection** protocol.

-&bull; *Note: if you have only one section, you had to provide section too.
+&bull; *Note: even if you have only one section, you had to provide section too.
 Just set default value for updateField and pass **true** in coparing function.*
 ```swift
 struct MySection: TableAnimatorSection {